paullouisageneau/libdatachannel/README.md

 ## Dependencies

-Only [GnuTLS](https://www.gnutls.org/) or [OpenSSL](https://www.openssl.org/) are necessary.
+Only [GnuTLS](https://www.gnutls.org/) or [OpenSSL](https://www.openssl.org/) is necessary.
 Optionally, [libnice](https://nice.freedesktop.org/) can be selected as an alternative ICE backend instead of libjuice.

 Submodules:
 - usrsctp: https://github.com/sctplab/usrsctp